 - Juno (2007)

+Nominated for four Academy Awards (Oscar).
+Won for Original Screenplay (Diablo Cody).
 A coming-of-age story about a teenager’s unplanned pregnancy.
 The main character, Juno, lives in the Twin Cities and takes trips to visit the adoptive parents of her unborn child in St. Cloud, MN.
 Other Minnesota references, but was not filmed in Minnesota.
 Written by Diablo Cody (Brook Busey), a former resident of Minnesota.
-Cody received the Oscar for ”Best Writing, Screenplay Written Directly for the Screen”.
+Cody received the Academy Award (Oscar) for “Best Writing, Screenplay Written Directly for the Screen”.